Michelangelo

-Michelangelo achieved fame early; two of his best-known works, the Pietà and David, were sculpted before the age of thirty.
+Michelangelo achieved fame early.
+Two of his best-known works, the Pietà and David, were sculpted before the age of 30.
 Although he did not consider himself a painter, Michelangelo created two of the most influential frescoes in the history of Western art: the scenes from Genesis on the ceiling of the Sistine Chapel in Rome, and The Last Judgment on its altar wall.
 His design of the Laurentian Library pioneered Mannerist architecture.
 At the age of 71, he succeeded Antonio da Sangallo the Younger as the architect of St. Peter's Basilica.
-Michelangelo transformed the plan so that the western end was finished to his design, as was the dome, with some modification, after his death.
+Michelangelo transformed the plan so that the Western end was finished to his design, as was the dome, with some modification, after his death.

 Michelangelo was the first Western artist whose biography was published while he was alive.
-In fact, three biographies were published during his lifetime.
-One of them, by Giorgio Vasari, proposed that Michelangelo's work transcended that of any artist living or dead, and was "supreme in not one art alone but in all three."
+Three biographies were published during his lifetime.
+One of them, by Giorgio Vasari, proposed that Michelangelo's work transcended that of any artist living or dead, and was "supreme in not one art alone but in all three".